-The Pueblo Chemical Agent-Destruction Pilot Plant, or PCAPP, destroyed the stockpile in Colorado and the Blue Grass Chemical Agent-Destruction Pilot Plant, or BGCAPP, is destroying the stockpile in Kentucky.
-PEO ACWA is responsible for completing stockpile destruction operations by the Chemical Weapons Convention (CWC) treaty commitment of Sept.
+The Pueblo Chemical Agent-Destruction Pilot Plant, or PCAPP, destroyed the stockpile in Colorado and the Blue Grass Chemical Agent-Destruction Pilot Plant, or BGCAPP, destroyed the stockpile in Kentucky, completing U.S. stockpile destruction operations by the Chemical Weapons Convention (CWC) treaty commitment of Sept.
 30, 2023.
-U.S. public law mandates stockpile destruction by Dec.
-31, 2023.
 PEO ACWA will continue to prioritize the safety of the workforce, community and environment throughout the closure process.
-For information on current destruction progress, please visit the ACWA Destruction Progress website page.

-The chemical stockpile stored in Kentucky will soon be eliminated, fulfilling the nation’s commitment to the CWC.
-After destruction operations are completed, both facilities will be closed in a safe, environmentally protective and compliant manner and in accordance with all applicable laws, regulations and requirements.
+Destruction of the declared U.S. chemical weapons stockpile stored in Colorado and Kentucky was completed July 7, 2023, fulfilling the nation’s commitment to the CWC.
+The facilities will be closed in a safe, environmentally protective and compliant manner and in accordance with all applicable laws, regulations and requirements.
 The process of chemical destruction facility closure involves five major factors and is sequenced to occur in compliance with all permits, regulations and requirements.
 These include:

 - Decontamination: removal of residual contamination to safe and environmental protective levels, as prescribed by permits